minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Models
 == Linear Probability Model with Individual Fixed Effects
+- compare results aggregate contributions and time related contributions (6 mo. prior to vote)
 - Altough most basic model, needed to estimate the linear relationship between ALL contributions and votes.
 + basic OLS
   - votes: pro-env/anti-env
   - contributions: all / grouped env/non-env
   - no FE / with FE -> differences?
++ sessionized OLS
+  - one regression for each vote (vote ~ contribution from election cylce/6 mo. prior)
 + individual OLS
   - df FE (base year, pivot longer, ∆contribution, person-FE)
   - only incl. mind changers (only variations in voting behavior are relevant